Blog /

 Challenges in QA testing and how automated test software provides solutions

-Software testing may sound straightforward, but in reality, QA teams face constant hurdles.
+Software testing may sound straightforward, but in reality, QA teams face constant hurdles that directly impact software quality assurance.
 Tight release cycles, growing application complexity, and the demand for reliable quality put pressure on every test cycle.

 Manual testing adds another layer of difficulty.
 It is repetitive, time-consuming, and prone to gaps in coverage, which slows delivery and increases the chance of defects making it into production.